10 Ways To Make Your Cakes Look More Professional

 Usually when people make layer cakes they are always made in 2 cake pans which equals 2 cake layers duh.

-When I first started out, I couldn’t understand why my cakes didn’t look like the ones in the magazines, and one of the main reasons was because my cakes weren’t tall enough!
+When I first started out, I couldn’t understand why my cakes didn’t look like the ones in the magazines, and it was because my cakes weren’t tall enough!

-Depending on what cake recipe you are using, this may mean that you have to double up the recipe, but a more professional looking cake = a tall cake, so double up!
+Depending on what cake recipe you are using, this may mean that you have to double up the recipe.
+A more professional looking cake = a tall cake, so double up!

 A flat cake is a heck of a lot easier to stack than a cake that has a dome top, so you need to level it off.

-You can either take a sharp, long, serrated knife and evenly, with the blade flat, start at the lowest part of the dome, and slice through in a push and pull motion (like slicing a bagel flat).
+You can take a sharp, long, serrated knife and evenly, with the blade flat, start at the lowest part of the dome.
+Slice through in a push and pull motion (like slicing a bagel flat).

-So now you have 3 flat cake layers.
+Now you should have 3 flat cake layers.

 Now, place your thickest (lets be honest here, the cakes might not be the exact same size even if we try our hardest) cake layer down on the cake board.